koverton/solace-monitoring-extension/README.md

 * Global queue summaries
 * Global bridge summaries

+Detailed documentation of all available metrics can be found [here](docs/metrics.md).

 ## Installation

 The protocol for querying metrics is currently an XML-based POST request protocol.